h8d13/KAES-ARCH/README.md

 VARIANT=""
 ```
 > Variant is optional, can be left empty.
-> Using vim you can use insert to edit, ESC to enter command mode and !wq to write changes.
+> Using vim you can use insert to edit, ESC to enter command mode and :wq to write changes.

 Make exec `sudo chmod +x post` Then run: `sudo ./post`

-Now all of the important part of set-up is done we can move-on:
+You are done !
+Here a restart is probably wise.

 Then inside `assets/` you will find a user script to quickly do visual settings

-The same but without sudo: `cd assets` then `sudo chmod +x kpost && ./kpost`
+> The same but without sudo: `cd assets` then `sudo chmod +x kpost && ./kpost`

 ---